+SS #2 Increase in Hou sehold Savings

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-SS #2 Increase in Household Savings Unit of Baseline Benchmark Measurement Achieved?
-Average amount of Average savings Expected average Actual average Outcome meets or savings of amount of savings amount of savings amount of exceeds benchmark households households affected households affected households affected affected by this by this policy prior by this policy after by this policy after to implementation implementation of implementation of policy in dollars (increase) of the activity (in dollars) the activity (in dollars) the activity (in dollars) \$0.0 \$12.50 per month for each participating household Employment Deduction of \$500= \$12.50 monthly savings per Household 2010-60 HH 2011-59 HH Education Deduction of \$500= Benchmark met \$12.50 monthly savings per Household 2010-17 HH 2011-18 HH
+Average amount of savings of households affected by this policy in dollars (increase) Average savings amount of households affected by this policy prior to implementation of the activity (in dollars) Expected average savings amount of households affected by this policy after implementation of the activity (in dollars) Actual average savings amount of households affected by this policy after implementation of the activity (in dollars) Outcome meets or exceeds benchmark

+\$0.0 \$12.50 per month for each participating household Employment Deduction of \$500= \$12.50 monthly savings per Household 2010- 60 HH 2011- 59 HH Education Deduction of \$500= \$12.50 monthly savings per Household 2010- 17 HH 2011- 18 HH Benchmark met

-SS #2 Increase in Household Savings Unit of Measurement Baseline Benchmark Benchmark Achieved?
-Average amount of savings of households affected by this policy in dollars (increase) Average savings amount of households affected by this policy prior to implementation of the activity (in dollars) Expected average savings amount of households affected by this policy after implementation of the activity (in dollars) Actual average savings amount of households affected by this policy after implementation of the activity (in dollars) Outcome meets or exceeds benchmark \$0.0 \$12.50 per month for each participating household Employment Deduction of \$500= \$12.50 monthly savings per Household 2014-108 HH Education Deduction of \$500= \$12.50 monthly savings per Household 2014-24 HH Employment and Education Deduction of \$500 each=\$25 per monthly savings per Household Benchmark met
+SS #2 Increase in Household Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Average amount of savings of households affected by this policy in dollars (increase) Average savings amount of households affected by this policy prior to implementation of the activity (in dollars) Expected average savings amount of households affected by this policy after implementation of the activity (in dollars) Actual average savings amount of households affected by this policy after implementation of the activity (in dollars) Outcome meets or exceeds benchmark \$0.0 \$12.50 per month for each participating household Employment Deduction of \$500= \$12.50 monthly savings per Household 2014-108 HH Education Deduction of \$500= \$12.50 monthly savings per Household 2014-24 HH Employment and Education Deduction of \$500 each=\$25 per monthly savings per Household 2014=2 HH Benchmark met iv.
+Provide a narrative for additional explanations about outcomes reported in the summary table